Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Simulations of Time Series of Graphs

 \subsection{Results}

-With Fig.~\ref{fig:idealconchart1} in mind, we first present results of our Algorithm~\ref{alg:controlchart} for scenario $1$, which should approximate Fig.~\ref{fig:idealconchart1} but plotting $y^{(t)}$ instead of $\|X^{(t)}-X^{(t-1)}\|$ and adjusting the calculation of CL and UCL based on $y^{(t)}$.
-The control chart generated from Algorithm~\ref{alg:controlchart} for GraphAD is presented in the left panel of Fig.~\ref{fig:conchart1}, and for VertexAD in the right panel, demonstrating applicability of our approaches in scenario $1$.
+With Figure~\ref{fig:idealconchart1} in mind, we first present results of our Algorithm~\ref{alg:controlchart} for scenario $1$, which should approximate Figure~\ref{fig:idealconchart1} but plotting $y^{(t)}$ instead of $\|X^{(t)}-X^{(t-1)}\|$ and adjusting the calculation of CL and UCL based on $y^{(t)}$.
+The control chart generated from Algorithm~\ref{alg:controlchart} for GraphAD is presented in the left panel of Figure~\ref{fig:conchart1}, and for VertexAD in the right panel, demonstrating the applicability of our approaches in scenario $1$.

-In the left panel of Fig.~\ref{fig:conchart1}, we show for Algorithm~\ref{alg:controlchart} that both joint embedding methods with different time spans $s=2$ and $s=12$ can perform GraphAD successfully: the anomalies at time points $6$ and $7$ are successfully detected.
-Furthermore, in Fig.~\ref{fig:conchart1} we observe charts with different time spans based on \text{OMNI} have similar behavior, while those based on \text{MASE} are comparatively more distinct.
-This suggests that time span $s$ has a more significant effect on \text{MASE} than \text{OMNI}.

-In the right panel of Fig.~\ref{fig:conchart1}, we perform VertexAD via Algorithm~\ref{alg:controlchart} with the same combinations of joint embedding methods and time spans.
-This shows Algorithm~\ref{alg:controlchart} detects most of the anomalous vertices since most of first $20$ vertices lie outside of UCL.
-The only difference between GraphAD and VertexAD is that we calculate the moving average as in Equation~(\ref{eq:movingaveragever}) and UWAVE-SD in Equation~(\ref{eq:movingsdver}) instead of equations~(\ref{eq:movingaverage}) and (\ref{eq:movingrange}).
-Furthermore, all vertices at time $t$ share the same CL and UCL, in the sense that there is not an ordering among vertices like the natural ordering of time.
-We include only two time points in Fig.~\ref{fig:conchart1} right panel for display purposes: one for normal adjacent time points $2:3$ and the other for anomalous time points $6:7$.
-Other normal cases are similar to the normal one included here.
-From comparison of combinations of different joint embedding methods and time spans in Fig.~\ref{fig:conchart1}, we observed patterns in VertexAD similar as in GraphAD in Fig.~\ref{fig:conchart1}: time span $s$ has more significant effect on \text{MASE} than \text{OMNI} in this scenario.
+In Figure~\ref{fig:conchart1}'s left panel, Algorithm~\ref{alg:controlchart} with time spans $s=2$ and $s=12$ effectively detects anomalies at time points $6$ and $7$.
+The right panel uses the same time spans for VertexAD, highlighting its capability to detect the majority of anomalous vertices, with most of the first 20 vertices beyond the UCL.
+All vertices at time $t$ have a common CL and UCL, as there's no inherent order among vertices like there is with time.
+We include only two-time points in Figure~\ref{fig:conchart1} for display purposes: one for normal adjacent time points $2:3$ and the other for anomalous time points $6:7$.
+Other normal cases are similar to the normal ones included here.
+Notably, charts based on \text{MASE} differ with varying time spans, indicating a substantial impact of time span $s$ on \text{MASE} for both GraphAD and VertexAD.